jrpotter/notebook/notes/programming/pred-trans.md

 Basic
 In Gries's exposition, is Distributivity of Conjunction taken as an axiom or a theorem?
 Back: An axiom.
-Reference: Reference: Gries, David. *The Science of Programming*.
+Reference: Gries, David. *The Science of Programming*.
 Texts and Monographs in Computer Science.
 New York: Springer-Verlag, 1981.
 <!--ID: 1715969047064-->
 END%%